SparseVoxelDet: Fully Sparse Voxel Networks for Efficient Event-Based Drone Detection: Experiments

 \subsection{FRED Baselines}

-Table~\ref{tab:main_results} compares against the detection baselines reported in FRED~\citep{fred}: YOLOv11~\citep{jocher2024ultralytics} (event and RGB), RT-DETR~\citep{lv2024rtdetr} (event and RGB), Faster R-CNN (event and RGB), and ER-DETR~\citep{erdetr2024} (fusion).
-All baselines process event frames as dense 3-channel images; none uses the native sparse structure of the event data.
+FRED's published detection baselines, YOLOv11~\citep{jocher2024ultralytics}, RT-DETR~\citep{lv2024rtdetr}, Faster R-CNN, and ER-DETR~\citep{erdetr2024}, all process event frames as dense 3-channel images; none uses the native sparse structure of the event data.
+Their published values (Section~\ref{sec:related}) are computed on FRED's canonical test partition under undisclosed recipes and evaluator implementations, so they serve as context for our sealed test rows only.
+Table~\ref{tab:main_results} therefore carries two blocks, development and sealed test, each containing only rows we control end to end under one set of frames, labels, evaluator, and post-processing settings.

-The strongest FRED baseline is YOLOv11 on event frames, achieving 87.68\% mAP@50 on the canonical split.
-YOLOv11 on RGB achieves only 35.24\%, confirming the dominance of event data for drone detection under the FRED scenarios.
+FRED reports 87.68 AP50 and 49.25 AP50:95 for event-frame YOLOv11 on its canonical benchmark partition, without the variant, resolution, recipe, evaluator implementation, code, or weights.
+We therefore retain 87.68 as an external published reference and contribute the controlled dense reference that FRED currently lacks: a YOLO11n control trained on the same 147-sequence split and source-complete training-label contract, scored on the same 37-sequence frames and source-complete development-validation labels through the frozen evaluator used for SparseVoxelDet.
+We release that row with its full recipe (Section~\ref{sec:repro}), label contract, evaluator, and checkpoint hashes.
+The control reaches 77.29 AP50 and 38.12 AP50:95 and appears in Table~\ref{tab:main_results}, which carries controlled rows only.

+Both arms are event-only: the dense control consumes rendered event frames, while SparseVoxelDet consumes coordinate--feature pairs and never materializes a frame.
+The comparison therefore contrasts dense-frame with coordinate-sparse \emph{processing} of the same event stream under shared frame indices, labels, evaluator, and post-processing, rather than a difference in sensing modality.
+The two input pipelines pair a label index with adjacent 33\,ms windows under slightly different timing conventions (Section~\ref{sec:repro}), so the underlying sensor evidence is index-aligned rather than identical; the comparison does not isolate processing as a single factor, and Section~\ref{sec:limits} states each remaining asymmetry.